ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 > [Wiki](Home) > [Trouble-shooting](trouble-shooting-pages) > IOC and device trouble shooting

+*After diagnosing the problem* If you needed to go down to the instrument please correct/update any connection information to [Specific Device IOC page](Specific-Device-IOC).

 # General tips

 ## I am having an Issue with a Specific IOC